OKKM-insights/OKKM.insights/README.md

 Developer Names: Kartik Chaudhari, Oleg Glotov, Kyle McMaster, Mathew Petronilho

-Date of project start:
+Date of project start: 3rd September 2024

-This project is ...
+This project is a Distributed platform for labeling and gathering intelligence from satellite imagery.

 The folders and files for this project are as follows: